Before we can run RACECAR/J, we need to program the electronic speed controller, called a VESC, for the motor and steering. Looky here:

 The configuration file is located in ~/vesc-firmware/VESC-Configuration.
 The configuration file shown in the video is ‘FOCBOX_hw_30k_erpm.xml’ which is for the FOCBOX.
 If you are using a regular VESC, you will probably want to use the configuration file ‘VESC_30k_erpm.xml’.

 Note: You should use the updated bldc configurations, the configurations lower the min and max erpm values to avoid damaging the VESC when connected to the TRAXXAS motor.

-Once the VESC has been flashed and configured, you are ready to start using the robot!
-All that is left is to connect a battery to the Jetson and USB hub.
+Once the VESC has been flashed and configured, you are ready to tele-operate the robot: RACECAR/J – ROS Teleoperation

 In the video, a Jetson TX2 running L4T 28.1 is shown.